DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Approach

 We include all figures $\mathcal{F}$ in \textit{each} section embedding $E^{sec}_{i}$ because each section can reference any of the figures.

-\paragraph{Progress Tracker (PT)} We define the PT as a state machine operating in a hierarchically-structured space with sections ([SEC]), slides ([SLIDE]), and objects ([OBJ]).
+\paragraph{Progress Tracker (PT).} We define the PT as a state machine operating in a hierarchically-structured space with sections ([SEC]), slides ([SLIDE]), and objects ([OBJ]).
 This is to reflect the structure of documents and slides, i.e., each section of a document can have multiple corresponding slides, and each slide can contain multiple objects.

 The PT maintains pointers to the current section $i$ and the current slide $j$, and learns a policy to proceed to the next section/slide as it generates slides.
 For simplicity, we initialize $i=j=0$, i.e., the output slides will follow the natural order of sections in an input document.
 We construct PT as a three-layer hierarchical RNN with $( \texttt{PT}^{sec},\texttt{PT}^{slide},\texttt{PT}^{obj} )$, where each RNN encodes the latent space for each level in a section-slide-object hierarchy.
-This is a natural choice to encode our prior knowledge about the hierarchical structure; in Section~\ref{sec:experiments}, we empirically compare this to a ``flattened'' version of RNN that encodes the section-slide-object structure using a single latent space.
+This is a natural choice to encode our prior knowledge about the hierarchical structure.